Gantt Chart Templates

 Frequently Asked Questions

 Open one of the templates above and replace the sample tasks with your own.
 In ClickUp, tasks automatically generate the Gantt bars.
 In Excel or Google Sheets, the templates use conditional formatting to draw bars from your start and end date columns.
-Either way, you have a working Gantt in under 10 minutes.
+Either way, you have a working chart in under 10 minutes.

 Yes, but manually.
 The Google Sheets template uses a predecessor column where you reference the row number of the upstream task.
 The conditional formatting then adjusts bar positions.
 It works for 20 to 30 tasks.
 Beyond that, a dedicated tool like ClickUp handles dependency logic without formula maintenance.